-A. $\lim_{n\to\infty}a_nb_n=?$ given that $\lim_{n\to\infty}a_n=0$ and $ \lim_{n\to\infty}b_n=\infty$
+A. lim given that \lim_{n\to\infty}a_n=0 and \lim_{n\to\infty}b_n=\infty

-B. $\lim_{n\to\infty}{a_n \over b_n}=?$ given that $\lim_{n\to\infty}a_n=0$ and $\lim_{n\to\infty}b_n=0$
+B. \lim_{n\to\infty}{a_n \over b_n}=? given that \lim_{n\to\infty}a_n=0 and \lim_{n\to\infty}b_n=0

-C. $\lim_{n\to\infty}{a_n \over b_n}=?$ given that $\lim_{n\to\infty}a_n=\infty$ and $\lim_{n\to\infty}b_n= \infty$
+C. \lim_{n\to\infty}{a_n \over b_n}=? given that \lim_{n\to\infty}a_n=\infty and \lim_{n\to\infty}b_n= \infty

 These seem to be difficult situations I come across when I have to evaluate limits.